 Hot flashes, a common symptom of the menopausal transition, are uncomfortable and can last for many years.
 When they happen at night, hot flashes are called night sweats.
 Some women find that hot flashes interrupt their daily lives.
-The earlier in life hot flashes begin, the longer you may experience them.
-Research has found that African American and Hispanic women get hot flashes for more years than white and Asian women.
+Research has shown that there can be different patterns of when women first experience hot flashes and for how long, and that African American and Hispanic women have hot flashes for more years than white and Asian women.

-- Dress in layers, which can be removed at the start of a hot flash.
+- Dress in layers that can be removed at the start of a hot flash.

 - Carry a portable fan to use when a hot flash strikes.

 - Avoid alcohol, spicy foods, and caffeine.
 These can make menopausal symptoms worse.

 - If you smoke, try to quit, not only for hot flashes, but for your overall health.

 - Try to maintain a healthy weight.
 Women who are overweight or obese may experience more frequent and severe hot flashes.